Prime Rate

 4. Capital One SavorOne – Best for Dining

-Rewards: 3% on dining, entertainment, and streaming
+Rewards: 3% cash back on dining, entertainment, and streaming

 Annual Fee: $0